teambit/docs/docs/bit-components/test.md

 ---

-## Using Compositions for Tests

-MAJOR TODO HERE

----

 ## Change tests file pattern

 If you use a different filename pattern for tests, you can configure Bit's [Tester aspect](https://TODO) with any pattern.